Ezequiel92/GADGETPlotting/README.md

 Julia script for creating plots, GIFs and videos from the data produce by a GAGET2/3/4 simulation.

-- It only works with the traditional output format (binary data) which is the default in GADGET2/3 (SnapFormat=1) and a compatibility option in GADGET4 (SnapFormat=1).
+- It only works with the traditional output format (binary data) which is the default in GADGET2/3 (`SnapFormat = 1`) and a compatibility option in GADGET4 (`SnapFormat = 1`).
-- It is just a script intended to be included as is (`include("src/GADGETPlotting.jl")`), it is not a module nor a package.
+- It is just a script intended to be included as is, i.e. `include("src/GADGETPlotting.jl")`.
+It is not a module nor a package.
-- A small testing data set is provided in test_snapshots/.
+- A small testing data set is provided in the test_snapshots directory.
-- The testing script testing.jl shows examples for every function, how to import the script, and provides a sanity check, as it should run without errors.
+- The testing script test.jl shows how to import the script, gives examples for every function, and provides a sanity check, as it should run without errors.
 - The dependencies are given by the Manifest.toml and Project.toml files.

 ## Functions